Scholarly Works

 Service-Learning Partnership Website

 This website collects some basic information about the service-learning project I completed with WGBH in the Fall of 2025.
 I worked with WGBH to perform a copyright review of digitized media so that it could be uploaded to the American Archive of Public Broadcasting's Online Reading Room.
+The digitized content comes from Public Broadcasting Stations across the United States.
+Through this experience, I gained a greater understanding of content management systems and the importance of digital preservation by archives.
 I am grateful for the opportunity to help make these recordings available to the public like never before.

 Link to view my Service-Learning site here.